 Carefully whittle the end of your staff so that it barely squeezes into the fitting you chose.
 Don’t put it on yet.
 They are hard to take off, so we only want to do this once.
 Squeeze some waterproof wood glue or epoxy resin into the fitting.
-With a rubber mallet force the fitting onto the end of the staff.
+With a rubber mallet, force the fitting onto the end of the staff.

-If using a pipe make sure it is even with or slightly above the end of the stick.
-When using a cap make sure the stick is bottomed out in the fitting.
+If using a pipe, make sure it is even with or slightly above the end of the stick.
+When using a cap, make sure the stick is bottomed out in the fitting.
 Carefully wipe off any adhesive which has squeezed out.
 Set the piece aside to dry.

 To stain or not to stain is up to you.
 Some woods look great with only a clear protectant coat.
-Others respond well to stains which complement their natural colors.
-To see what your stick will look like with only a clear coat wet your finger and rub it on the wood.
+Others respond well to stains that complement their natural colors.
+To see what your stick will look like with only a clear coat, wet your finger and rub it on the wood.
 That is the color you will have.
 Stains come in a variety of colors.
 Do some research online to discover which stains go well with your species of wood.

 Apply your stain according to the directions.
-Make sure you have an even coat and allow to dry thoroughly.
+Make sure you have an even coat and allow it to dry thoroughly.
 Apply additional coats to make the color darker or more consistent.

 The next step is to apply a protective layer.
 You can use either varnish or polyurethane.
 I prefer marine varnish.
 It is the toughest and holds up well to ultraviolet rays.
 It is also more expensive and harder to apply.
 When using varnish, I apply multiple coats and thin with lacquer thinner.
 Make sure you are using a quality brush.
 We don’t want brush marks to show after all of your hard work.